DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-07-14-no-match-journey.md

         src: 03-allow-continue-anyway.png
 ---

-We’ve iterated the [TRN required journey](/get-an-identity/npq-with-a-trn/) to include designs for when the answers given do not match a DQT record.
+We’ve added designs for when the answers given do not match a DQT record.

-In the TRN required scenario, every user should be in DQT.
-We know for certain that they have not matched because of the information they’ve given, rather than, as it would be in the wider case, because it’s possible they don’t have a TRN and are not in DQT at all.
+In the TRN required or "I have a TRN" scenarios, each user should be in DQT.
+It is likely they have not matched because of the information they’ve given, rather than, because they don’t have a TRN and are not in DQT at all.

+If they tell us they do not have a TRN, we will still attempt a match, but the No match page will not be shown if we don't find one.

 ## Allow users to continue without their teacher reference number (TRN)

 If when we ask someone for their TRN they don’t know it, we don’t want to block their onward journey.
-We know it can be difficult for users to find their TRN, there's a whole service for that – Find a lost TRN.
+We know it can be difficult for users to find their TRN, there’s a whole service for that – Find a lost TRN.

 At this point we’ve already asked them all the questions we would on Find a lost TRN – and if their answers had matched, we would not have reached this TRN page.
 Email, name, date of birth and National Insurance number – if 3 of those match then we stop asking questions.
 So, if we sent them to Find a lost TRN, they'd answer the same questions again, not find their TRN, and get directed to support.